 11th Annual Eat Like A Greek Food Faire in Santa Cruz

 Don’t miss the 11th annual Eat Like A Greek Food Faire, May 19, 20 and 21, which joyfully celebrates Greek food, life, and community.
-The three-day food event is located at 223 Church Street in the heart of downtown Santa Cruz.
+The lively three-day food event is located at 223 Church Street in the heart of downtown Santa Cruz.
 Enjoy live Greek music, delicious food, dancing, and spirits all weekend long.
 For more information, visit www.livelikeagreek.com.
+For a discount coupon, download a discount coupon here!

 FEATURED MAY RECIPES: Horiati Patates (Greek Village Potatoes), Moussaka, Fakes (Greek Lentil Soup), Skordalia (Greek Potato Garlic Dip), Marinated Greek Olives, Greek Marinade, Potato and Feta Cheese Souffle, Feta Cheese Spread, How to Make Greek Coffee, Taramosalata, Alevropita (Feta Tart), Tzatziki, Papoutsakia (Stuffed Zucchini), Arakas me Patates (Fresh Green Peas with Potatoes), Greek Walnut Cake (Karidopita)